dabihdevs/samurai-quest/README.md

 ## Latest updates
 - the player can cast a healing spell (with animation) that increases the helth bar by consuming energy from the energy bar
 - the energy bar slowly recovers
+- added magic shuriken but it needs massive improvements

 I'm using the pygame package and the map-creator software Tiled.
 The tileset, characters and fonts I used I've taken from NinjaAdventure by Pixel Boy: https://pixel-boy.itch.io/ninja-adventure-asset-pack